mtmanning93/RPSLS/README.md

 - Instructions on how to implement a 'setTimeout()' delay were taken from [Developer Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout).

+- Information on implementing a refresh page function was taken from [Stack Overflow](https://stackoverflow.com/questions/5480945/refreshing-page-on-click-of-a-button)

 ### Content

 - Font 'Kanit' and its respective styles were taken from [Google Fonts](https://fonts.google.com/).